ashleypshailer/pacman/README.md

 # pacman
+What is this?
-This is a PacMan javascript exercise done as part of the MIT Coding bootcamp.
+This is a JavaScript coding assignment through the MIT coding bootcamp.
+It is meant to show movement by using SetInterval logic, arrays and loops.